lwjglgamedev/lwjglbook-bookcontents-leg/chapter10/chapter10.md

 As you can see, the normal associated to $$P1$$, named $$N1$$, is parallel to the vector that points to the light source,  which models the opposite of the light ray ($$N1$$ has been sketched displaced so you can see it, but it’s equivalent mathematically). $$P1$$ has an angle equal to $$0$$ with the vector that points to the light source.
 It’s surface is perpendicullar to the light source and $$P1$$ would be the brighter point.

 The normal associated to $$P2$$, named $$N2$$, has an angle of around 30 degrees with the vector that points the light source, so it should be darker tan $$P1$$.
-Finally, the normal associated to $$P3$$, named $$N3$$, is also parrallel to the vector that points to the light source but both vectors are in the opposite direction. $$P3$$ has an angle of 360 degrees with the vector that points the light source, and should not get any light at all.
+Finally, the normal associated to $$P3$$, named $$N3$$, is also parallel to the vector that points to the light source but both vectors are in the opposite direction. $$P3$$ has an angle of 360 degrees with the vector that points the light source, and should not get any light at all.

 So it seems that we have a good approach to determine the light intensity that gets to a point and it’s related to the  angle that forms the normal with a vector that points to the light source.
 How can we calculate this ?